vardhandongre/MIRAGE-Benchmark/MMST/README.md

 * **`c`** – causal explanation of the observed symptoms, and
 * **`m`** – evidence‑grounded management recommendation (*included only when the user explicitly requests advice*).

-The benchmark measures a model’s ability to (1) detect visual cues, (2) identify agronomic entities, (3) reason causally from multimodal evidence, and (4) deliver precise, context‑appropriate guidance.
+The benchmark measures a model's ability to (1) detect visual cues, (2) identify agronomic entities, (3) reason causally from multimodal evidence, and (4) deliver precise, context‑appropriate guidance.

 ### Subsets